Franchise Lawyers Brisbane

 The benefits of a franchise is that the franchisee acquires a proven business system that has worked for the franchisor and other franchisees.
 As experienced Brisbane business lawyers, we understand that the franchisee may not need to create business systems and find suppliers and products or services as these have been sourced or developed by the franchisor.
 A franchise allows the franchisor to provide benefits to franchisees by operating on a larger scale in terms of broader marketing campaigns and purchase arrangements based on bulk buying power.

 Starting any business involves risk.
 It is no different with a franchise business.
-However, there are some risks that are specific to franchisees, including restrictions placed on franchisees through contract terms such as preferred supplier terms, approved goods or approved supplier terms, restrictions of the franchisee’s rights to control their cashflow.
+However, there are some risks that are specific to franchisees, including restrictions placed on franchisees through contract terms such as preferred supplier terms, approved goods or approved supplier terms, restrictions on the franchisee’s rights to control their cashflow.
 There are also other risks to franchisees that are not part of the franchise agreement such as the franchisor trading in competition with its own franchisee.

 We can assist by advising you of the risks of entering into a franchise agreement so that you make an informed decision to purchase a franchise.

-Our priority at Morgan Mac Lawyers when providing franchise legal advice to clients who are seriously considering a franchised business purchase.
+Our priority at Morgan Mac Lawyers is providing franchise legal advice to clients who are seriously considering a franchised business purchase.
 It is imperative that people entering into franchisee agreements are aware of specific risks that should be taken into account before the agreement is signed and the client makes a significant financial and life changing investment.

 If you are considering becoming a franchisee you are prepared to accept the risk of owning and operating your own business.
 You have also decided, or are considering, that the franchise model is suitable for you as a means of owning and operating a business.
 Speak to our experienced Franchise Lawyers before taking these steps.

-It is critical that you obtaining appropriate professional advice
+It is critical that you obtain appropriate professional advice